-Spotify family account will come with Parental Controls
+Spotify family plan also comes with Parental Controls

-We want to give our kids access to Spotify, but may be concerned with the lyrics of the music they are listening too?
+You want to give your children access to Spotify, but may be concerned with the lyrics of the music they are listening too?

 Well, now you can stop worrying.
-Spotify has introduced parental control.
+Spotify has introduced parental control under the Spotify family plan.

-The Family Plan – where you pay $15/month is now adding new parental control features.
+With Spotify Family Plan you pay $15/month and you get new parental control features.

 Your child will not be able to change this filter without having access to your account.